 Become a Housing Partner Today!

 Housing Partners come in many different forms and operate in various capacities by providing services and support to our Transitional Housing clients.
 We are currently looking for Housing Partners that can provide moving assistance, transportation assistance, recurring furniture donations, the ability to provide space for storage.
 If you, your business, or your organization would also like to make a difference, consider becoming a Housing Partner today!
-Contact our Community Resource Coordinator, Paige Wittenhagen for more information.
+Contact our Community Resource Coordinator for Transitional Housing, Kristina Sandoval, for more information.

 Featured Housing Partners